athertahir/deep-learning-time-series-forecasting/chapter_23/Lab20.md

 Nonlinear Algorithms:

-ˆ k-Nearest Neighbors
+- k-Nearest Neighbors

-ˆ Classification and Regression Tree
+- Classification and Regression Tree

-ˆ Support Vector Machine
+- Support Vector Machine

-ˆ Naive Bayes
+- Naive Bayes

 Ensemble Algorithms:

-ˆ Bagged Decision Trees
+- Bagged Decision Trees

-ˆ Random Forest
+- Random Forest

-ˆ Extra Trees
+- Extra Trees

-ˆ Gradient Boosting Machine
+- Gradient Boosting Machine

     We will define the models and store them in a dictionary that maps the model object to a short name that will help in analyzing the results.
 Thedefinemodels()function below defines